 Ms. ARCE ECHEVERRÍA (Costa Rica), speaking in her national capacity and associating with the Group of 77 and China, CELAC and ALBA, expressed support for Argentina’s legitimate rights and urged both Argentina and the United Kingdom to renew negotiations to find a peaceful solution to the long-running dispute.
 A solution should be based on the relevant General Assembly resolutions, as well as the work of the Special Committee.
 In many international forums, Costa Rica had supported declarations urging both sides to engage in dialogue, as international law and the peaceful coexistence of States were essential.

-* A dispute exists between the Governments of Argentina and the United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands (Malvinas).
+* A dispute exists between the Governments of Argentina and the United Kingdom concerning sovereignty over the Falkland Islands (Malvinas).